A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.

 Abortion methods include

 The method used depends in part on how long a woman has been pregnant.
 Ultrasonography is usually done to estimate the length of the pregnancy.
 Surgical abortion can be used for most pregnancies up to 24 weeks.
-Drugs can be used for pregnancies that are less than 11 weeks (often called medical abortion) or that are more than 15 weeks (often called induction).
+Drugs can be used for pregnancies that are less than 11 weeks (often called medication abortion) or that are more than 15 weeks (often called induction).

 Dilation and evacuation (D and E)

 Dilation refers to widening the cervix.
 Different types of dilators may be used, depending on how long the pregnancy has lasted and how many children the woman has had.
 To reduce the possibility of injuring the cervix during dilation, doctors may use substances that absorb fluids, such as dried seaweed stems (laminaria) or a synthetic dilator.
 Laminaria are inserted into the opening of the cervix and left in place for at least 4 hours, sometimes overnight.
 As the dilators absorb large amounts of fluid from the body, they expand and stretch the opening of the cervix.
-Drugs such as misoprostol (a prostaglandin) can also be used to dilate the cervix.
+Drugs such as misoprostol (a prostaglandin Medication abortion ) can also be used to dilate the cervix.

-Mifepristone, given by mouth, blocks the action of the hormone progesterone, which prepares the lining of the uterus for pregnancy.
+Mifepristone, taken by mouth, blocks the action of the hormone progesterone, which prepares the lining of the uterus for pregnancy.
 Mifepristone also makes the uterus more sensitive to the second drug that is given (the prostaglandin).

-For abortions in pregnancies that have lasted less than 11 weeks.
-The most common regimen involves taking mifepristone tablets in a doctor's office, followed by misoprostol taken 1 to 2 days later.
+For abortions in pregnancies that have lasted less than 11 weeks, the most common regimen involves taking mifepristone tablet, followed by misoprostol taken 1 to 2 days later.
 Misoprostol is held next to the cheek until it dissolves, or it is placed in the vagina.
-The woman may take misoprostol on her own or have a doctor give it to her.
+The woman may take mifepristone and misoprostol on her own or have a doctor give it to her.
 This regimen causes abortion in about

-Complications from abortion are uncommon when it is done by a trained health care practitioner in a hospital or clinic.
+Complications from abortion are rare when it is done by a trained health care practitioner in a hospital or clinic.
 Also, complications occur much less often after an abortion than after delivery of a full-term baby.
 Serious complications occur in fewer than 1% of women who have an abortion.
 Death after an abortion is very rare.
 About 6 out of a million women who have an abortion die, compared with about 140 out of a million women who deliver a full-term baby.

 The risk of complications is related to the method used.